silviyahristova/handyfix/README.md

 <img src="assets/images/docs/contact-details-mobile.jpg" width=300px>
 </details>

-* Contact us section is fully responsive and contains header, paragraph of text, and essential information about the company`s working hours, phone number and email adress, with appopriate icons for visual effect.
-The section is stacking in a single column on a smaller devices.
+* Contact us section is fully responsive and contains header, paragraph of text, and essential information about the company`s working hours, phone number and email address, with appropriate icons for visual effect.
+The section is stacking in a single column on a smaller device.

 ### **Get in touch**